gpetruc/GlobalCorrelator_HLS/README.md

-# GlobalCorrelator_HLS
+# Correlator common repository

-Vivado High Level Synthesis framework for Global Correlator
+Algorithms for Correlator Layer 1 and Layer 2

 ## Structure of this repository:

- * `firmware` directory: core firmware for the L1PF, and associated dataformat header files
- * `ref` directory: reference L1PF implementation for bitwise validation in the HLS testbench
- * `run_hls_*.tcl` files: files to run the c++ simulation and synthesis of L1PF
- * `*_test.cpp` files: c++ testbench files for L1PF
+General directories
+ * `dataformats`: header files defining the object formats and some other constants (e.g. layer 1 object multiplicites)
- * `data` directory: input data files used by the testbench
+ * `data`: data files dumped from CMSSW simulation, for testing
- * `utils` directory: utilities used by the testbench (e.g. to read input data files or do validation)

-Additional subdirectories contain other projects.
-In particular, `puppi` contains the L1 linearized puppi implementation, with a structure similar to the current one
+ * `utils`: algorithm-independent utilities, e.g. to dump pattern files from vectors of `ap_uint` or to load data files

+Algorithm directories:
+ * `pf`: PF algo
+ * `puppi`: Linearized Puppi algo, both within tracker coverage and outside
+ * `l1-regionizer/tdr`: Layer 1 regionizer from the TDR, used in the Barrel
+ * `l1-regionizer/multififo` : Layer 1 regionizer with a matrix of FIFOs, used in the HGCal
+ * `l1-converters` code for the conversions of layer 1 input objects to the format used by PF

 ## Setup of the code

+Within each algorithm directory, there should be a readme file, and HLS code for synthesis should be in a `firmware` directory.

-The compilation of the firmware depends on some compile-time constants defining the detector region, input object multiplicities, parameters of the algorithm, and test setup used.
+Some compile-time constants are defined to defining the detector region (for layer 1), and the setup used:

-The detector region is set with `-DREG_(region)` with region being one of `Barrel`, `HGCal`, `HGCalNoTK`, `HF`.
+ * The detector region is set with `-DREG_(region)` with region being one of `Barrel`, `HGCal`, `HGCalNoTK`, `HF`.
 This drives the configuration of the object multiplicities (set in `firmware/data.h` and potentially further customized depending on the test board used), and the parameters of the algorithms (set in the corresponding header files; currently this is the case only for puppi, not for PF).

-The board used is set with `-DBOARD_(board)`, which drives the code used to serialize the inputs and outputs (word size and number of channels), and possibly customizes the multiplicies, all in `firmware/data.h`.
-If no board is defined, or `-DBOARD_none`, the testbench will just run the algorithm without input and output data packing.
+ * The board used is set with `-DBOARD_(board)`, which drives the code used to serialize the inputs and outputs.
+A generic setup in which the algorithms are run without any wrapper is defined with `-DBOARD_none`

-## Implementation status for L1PF & L1 Linearized Puppi
+## Implementation status

-* PFAlgo3 (i.e. using emcalo, hadcalo, tracks, muons) is implemented and tested but only in the Barrel region. &Delta;R cuts are synchronized with CMSSW, but other parameters have not been checked recently.
-* PFAlgo2HGC (i.e. using calo, tracks, muons) is implemented and tested but only in the HGCal region. &Delta;R cuts are synchronized with CMSSW, but other parameters have not been checked recently.
-* Linearized puppi inside the tracker coverage is implemented and tested both in the Barrel and in the HGCal (where it has parameters split in 2 eta bins).
-Parameters are also synchronized with CMSSW
-* In the forward region outside tracker coverage, linearized puppi goes in one step from calo clusters to puppi candidates, and is implemented and tested for both HF and HGCalNoTK.
-Parameters are also synchronized with CMSSW.
+* PF compiles, runs and synthethizes, both in the barrel (pfalgo3) and hgcal (pfalgo2hgc).
+An example wrapping is tested for `BOARD_VCU118`, where inputs and outputs are serialized as 72 bit objects (and dumped as two 64 bit words in the pattern file)
+* Puppi compiles, runs and synthethizes in all detector regions.
+In the wrapped version, inputs are 72-bit wide while outputs are 64-bit wide.
+* Everything else is not tested and most likely won't even compile yet

 ## Pending items

-In random order:
-* Investigate whether we can define integer coordinates in a clever way to have 2&pi; be equal to a power of 2, so that the wrapping of &Delta;&phi; would happen automatically, and we could use global coordinates.
-* Separate in the inputs the tracks regionized using calorimeter (eta, phi) - for PF - and the tracks regionized using vertex (eta, phi) - for Puppi.
+* Improve PF & Puppi emulator to make it more C++-like and take configurations as floats.
+Eventually replace the CMSSW algo.
+   * Also avoid using firmware headers in emulator algorithms.
-* Puppi implementation can probably be cleaned up using `ap_fixed` instead of bitshifts by hand
+* Improve Puppi implementation: use `ap_fixed` instead of bitshifts by hand, and use 2D LUT instead of the current ugly LUT-generating macro.
-* LinearPuppi firmware implementation with eta bins can probably be cleaned up
-* Introduce options to customize the pattern file layout depending on the board (now it can be done only by changing the options passed in the constructor in the testbench source)
+* Introduce the fiducial cut and shift to global coordinates in Puppi
+* Replace the DiscretePFInput objects with objects inheriting from the HLS ones and just adding extra datamembers.
+   * Update the corresponding readers and writers, and regenerate the dump files.
+* Split the dataformats into multiple header files, move multiplicites and similar into another files.
+* Introduce header files for the inputs and the decoders
-* Cleanup & resurrect the remaining elements of the TDR demonstrator (vertexing, regionizer, layer 2, ...)
+* Get the rest of the code compiling and synthetizing
+* Introduce scripts for testing code before integration
+* Sync code with CMSSW, run code-checks & code-format